manishdatt/Python_course/index.md

 [Introduction to Biopython](BioPython_Intro.ipynb): Introduction to the sequence object for working with alignments and running BLAST search.

-[Working with motifs](Motif_analysis.ipynb): Introduction to sequence motifs and creating sequence logos from multiple sequence alignments.

 Throughout the tutorial, the python code is shown as a code block with grey background, e.g.